tsilifis/bayesian_adaptation_VIGeodMC/README.md

 ### Requirements:
-The Polynomial Chaos library chaos_basispy (https://pypi.org/project/chaos-basispy/) that is available in my GitHub page is necessary for utilizing both the Variational Inference (VI) and Geodesic Monte Carlo algorithms.
+The Polynomial Chaos library chaos_basispy (https://pypi.org/project/chaos-basispy/) that is available in my GitHub profile is necessary for utilizing both the Variational Inference (VI) and Geodesic Monte Carlo algorithms.